A village of Peach Blossoms “Hanamomo no Sato” nicknamed an earthly paradise. In the Ouchizawa area of Higashichichibu, Saitama Prefecture.

 An Earthly Paradise

 The village of peach blossoms Ouchizawa Hanamono no Sato is one of Saitama’s most stunning spring scenes.
 Rightly nicknamed as “an earthly paradise” the location is remarkably not that well known outside of Saitama.
 Even within Saitama, it only really came on the radar recently, thanks to Instagram.
-I accidentally found it on the web about five years ago and quickly added it to my “must go” list.
+I accidentally found it on the web about five years ago, on a Yahoo blog which has unfortunately ‘shut down’, and quickly added it to my “must go” list.
 However, I didn’t get to cross it off the list until this year, 2020.

 At the time of discovering it online, I shared a post here on the blog as there no other information online in English at that time.
 I don’t usually share places I’ve never been to on the blog (only events).
 But I was so stunned by the beauty of the earthly paradise in photos, that I wanted to share it for anyone who can’t read Japanese.
 That post, is now this post, upgraded now that we’ve actually been to see it for ourselves.
 And it really is one of the most beautiful spring scenes in Saitama.

 Paradoxically it was thanks to the Coronavirus outbreak that I finally got to go.
 I had all the kids home and I couldn’t work.
 We were spending our days outdoors in nature.
 And travelling to places further afield than normal.
 Plus – full disclosure – as a volunteer Hikijin*, I felt an added incentive to make the two hour round trip.
 Too close to stay overnight, too far to visit frequently.
 But definitely worth the longer than normal journey to see an earthly paradise.
 It is a beautiful drive coming from the East as you go through Ogawa.
 I imagine it is even more beautiful from the West as you drive through mountains.